Unity-Technologies/usd-unity-sdk/README.md

 ## Variants, Models, & Payloads

 Access to variant selection, model details, and payload state are all accessible via the inspector on the game object at which these features were authored.
-Note that Payloads *are not loaded by default*, and USD files using Payloads must be reloaded after changing the Payload Policy in the Inspector to 'Load All' for them to appear in the Scene.
+Note that Payloads *are not loaded by default*.
+USD files using Payloads must be reloaded after changing the Payload Policy in the Inspector to 'Load All' for them to appear in the Scene.

 ## Exporting USD files